sdassow/awesome-veganism/README.md

 ## Books

+ - [Happily Ever Esther](https://www.grandcentralpublishing.com/titles/steve-jenkins/happily-ever-esther/9781538728123/) - Wonderful true life tale, with a lot of love and compassion, and it's hilarious
  - [That’s Not My Momma’s Milk!](https://veganpublishers.com/multimedia-archive/thats-not-my-mommas-milk/) - Really simple book, really easy to grasp and makes anyone of any age think, by exploring the animal kingdom and where baby animals get their milk from

 ## Shoes